jetkanerva/Web-Software-Development-Project2/README.md

 Creating and listing questions for a topic

-* GET request to /topics/:id shows a page that has a form for adding a question for the given topic.
+* ~~GET request to /topics/:id shows a page that has a form for adding a question for the given topic.~~
-* The form asks for the question text (textarea, name must be question_text).
+* ~~The form asks for the question text (textarea, name must be question_text).~~
-* The form is submitted as a POST request to the path /topics/:id/questions, where :id corresponds to the topic.
+* ~~The form is submitted as a POST request to the path /topics/:id/questions, where :id corresponds to the topic.~~
-* Upon submitting the form to /topics/:id/questions, the question is added to the database pending validation.
+* ~~Upon submitting the form to /topics/:id/questions, the question is added to the database pending validation.~~
-* For validation, the question_text must contain at least one character.
+* ~~For validation, the question_text must contain at least one character.~~
-* If validation fails, the page shows validation errors and the entered data is populated to the form field.
+* ~~If validation fails, the page shows validation errors and the entered data is populated to the form field.~~
-* If the validation does not fail, the question is stored to the database, and the user is redirected to /topics/:id, where :id corresponds to the id of the topic.
+* ~~If the validation does not fail, the question is stored to the database, and the user is redirected to /topics/:id, where :id corresponds to the id of the topic.~~
-* Note!
-When adding the question, remember to assign the current user and the current topic to the added question.
+* ~~Note!
+When adding the question, remember to assign the current user and the current topic to the added question.~~
-* In addition to showing a form, the page at /topics/:id lists all the questions on the topic.
+* ~~In addition to showing a form, the page at /topics/:id lists all the questions on the topic.~~
-* The list contains question texts which are links to specific question pages.
+* ~~The list contains question texts which are links to specific question pages.~~
-* Clicking on a link moves the user to the path /topics/:id/questions/:qId, where :id refers to the database id of the topic and :qId refers to the database id of the question whose link was clicked.
+* ~~Clicking on a link moves the user to the path /topics/:id/questions/:qId, where :id refers to the database id of the topic and :qId refers to the database id of the question whose link was clicked.~~

+Viewing a question and adding answer options

+* ~~The page at /topics/:id/questions/:qId shows the question text for the question with database id :qId.~~
+* The page at /topics/:id/questions/:qId shows also a form that can be used to add an answer option.
+* The form includes a textarea for option text (textarea name must be option_text) and a checkbox for correctness (input with type checkbox, name must be is_correct).
+* The form is submitted using a POST request to the path /topics/:id/questions/:qId/options, where :id refers to the topic and :qId refers to the question for which the answer option is being added to.
+When an answer option is being added, the content is validated.
+The option_text must contain at least one character.
+If validation of the submitted answer option fails, the page shows validation errors and the entered data is populated to the form fields.
+If the validation does not fail, the answer option is stored to the database, and the user is redirected to /topics/:id/questions/:qId.
+Note!
+When checking whether a checkbox was selected or not, check whether the particular name (in this case is_correct) is in the request body.
+In addition to the question text and the form for adding answer options, the page at /topics/:id/questions/:qId also lists answer options for the question with database id :qId.
+For each answer option, option text and correctness of the

 Main page